Sanaknaki/fud/README.md

-# Project Title
+# FÜD

-FÜD, just your everyday "What do you want to eat?
-I don't really care." restaurant searcher.
+Just your everyday "What do you want to eat?
+I don't really care, it's Toronto there's so many options." restaurant searcher.
 Built over the course of 7 days, just wanted to work on some ReactJS work.

 ## Important Information